Grouplove (EP)

-Grouplove is the first EP by Grouplove.
+Grouplove is the self-titled debut EP by American indie rock band Grouplove.
+It was released on September 26, 2010, under Dew Process, and was later reissued through Canvasback and Atlantic.

 The EP was positively received, with the BBC calling it "a nugget of golden pleasure, petite, but perfectly proportioned".
 Drowned in Sound gave it a 7/10 rating, describing it as "a more than passable introduction to America's latest underground discoveries".